nethacker/processwatch/README.md

   Seeing if a daemon/process is running and if not execute some combination of notify and starting it

   Detecting if a process is a runaway if so execute some combination of notify and killing it

+  Email system utilization statistics in the state prior to correcting the runaway process or starting a dead one

 ## PREREQUISITES: